timmywil/jquery.minlight/README.md

 		}
 	});

+	// Will bind to focus
+	$("input.minlight-input").minLight({
+		href: "awesome.jpg"
+	});

 ## Options

 All options can be overridden by passing an object literal like any other plugin,<br>
 with the `"option"` method,<br>
-OR with data-* attributes on the link,<br>
+OR with data-* attributes on the element,<br>
-which can be very useful when calling minLight on more than one link at a time.
+which can be very useful when calling minLight on more than one element at a time.

 e.g.